Xyntopia/taskyon/public/docs/tools.md

 ### Secure Execution Environment

 To maintain security, Taskyon executes user-defined tools in a sandboxed iframe.
 This environment restricts the tool's access to the system, allowing only the execution of scripts without any additional permissions.
-This ensures that tools cannot access or modify Taskyon's internal data or settings.
+This ensures that tools cannot access or modify Taskyon's internal data or settings or access user data.

-In the case of a webpage integration the tools are defined in the context of the parent of the Taskyon iframe.
-This means that taskyon inherently doesn't have access to anything on the parent webpage.
-Interaction with Taskyon happens through the postmessage API provided by taskyons iframe.
-Every interaction with taskyon is explicitly granted from your webpage.
+In the case of a webpage integration, the tools are defined in the context of the parent of the Taskyon iframe.
+This means that taskyon inherently doesn't have access to anything on the webpage that embeds it.
+Interaction with Taskyon happens through tools/functions provided to taskyon.
+Tools can potentially send data from the webpage through a the result returned by a function.
+Every interaction with taskyon therefore is explicitly granted from your webpage by defining a function.
 This ensures 100% control over which data is shared with taskyon and you are always in control which data is shared to taskyon.